Were you unable to attend Transform 2022? Check out all of the summit sessions in our on-demand library now! Watch here.

 Microsoft today shared plans to release an open cloud quantum computing service in private preview.
 Microsoft open-sourced its Quantum Development Kit and Q# compilers and simulators for developers this summer.
-A partnership with the startup IonQ announced today will enable developers to use existing Microsoft products — like Visual Studio or the Quantum Development Kit — along with quantum computers.
+Partnerships with quantum hardware providers Honeywell, IonQ, or QCI will enable developers to use existing Microsoft products — like Visual Studio or the Quantum Development Kit — along with quantum computers.

 Quantum computing is based on quantum physics.
 Quantum computers run on quantum bits or qubits, and when qubits are maintained in a cold state they can scale high-performance computation in a way that’s hard to achieve today with traditional supercomputers.